vas3k/GodMode2/README.md

 Widgets are using great [WTForms](https://github.com/wtforms/wtforms) library for form parsing, validation and rendering.
 But they are responsible for rendering in all views — create, list, details, delete.
 If you're familiar with WTForms, you have all the superpowers in your hand.
 Otherwise check it's documentation.

+However you can create widgets that are completely independent from WTForms.
+Check `widgets/polygon.py` for example.

 ```python
 class MyWidget(BaseWidget):